WGUNDERWOOD/wgunderwood.github.io/_posts/2021-09-18-local-polynomial-regression-2.markdown

 A natural first attempt at practical bandwidth selection is to minimize some estimate of the IMSE.
-We can replace the true IMSE
+We could replace the true IMSE

 $$
 \IMSE(h)